 *Columbia Law Review does not participate in this process.
 Transfer students interested in Columbia Law Review are encouraged to explore the Publishable Notes Program.

-Please direct questions about Journal Day or the journal application processes, including accommodation-related inquires, to Jennifer Braden in Student Services.
+Please direct questions about Journal Day or the journal application processes, including accommodation-related inquires, to Jordan Carr in Student Services.

-J.D. students can obtain two types of academic point credit in connection with journal work (supervised research credit and editorial board work credit).
+J.D. students can obtain credit for supervised writing work in conjunction with their note.
 You can also use a note to satisfy one of the J.D. writing requirements.

 See guidelines below and contact an academic adviser in Student Services with further questions.